 |

-CUSTODIANS of a Unique Trust, is the headline over
+CUSTODIANS of a Unique Trust, is the Nantwich

-this picture - taken by Clifford V. Kendall of Nantwich - of the Beam Heath
+this picture - taken by Clifford V. Kendall, the Nantwich commercial

 picture said "(The land) was secured for the community by a deed more than 600